-From an intuitive point of view, and as described by most authors, τ is usually much less than 1 as it reflects the fact that the uncertainty in the mean of the distribution is much smaller than the variance in the returns.
-This indicates that the portfolio manager is reasonably confident in the estimates from CAPM.
+From an intuitive point of view, in the canonical expression of the model, τ is usually much less than 1 as it reflects the fact that the uncertainty in the mean of the distribution is much smaller than the variance in the returns.
+This indicates that the portfolio manager is reasonably confident in the estimates from ICAPM.
 If we multiply the variance of the views by τ as well, that indicates the confidence level is similar (assuming the view confidences are of the same order as the return variance) and the blending should be fairly even.
 If the view variance term does not explicitly include τ, then changes in τ will cause the blending proportions to change.